Hiring Local Talent and Extras: Casting Across Cultures

 Audition Scheduling

-New York casting typically happens during business hours (9 AM-6 PM) with limited weekend availability.
-Book studios well in advance, especially during busy commercial seasons.
-Remote auditions via Zoom became standard post-2020 but in-person callbacks remain preferred for major roles.
+New York casting mostly happens during business hours (9 AM-6 PM), with tight weekend availability.
+Book studios well in advance, above all during busy commercial seasons.
+Remote auditions via Zoom became standard after 2020, but in-person callbacks stay preferred for major roles.

 Navigating SAG-AFTRA Union Requirements